-Mission Statement
+Our Mission

 Safe Space is a non-profit organization that is committed to reducing relationship violence and sexual assault in Franklin County, North Carolina and nearby communities.
-Since 1995, we have assisted hundreds of victims and their children.
-Visit our services page to learn more about what we do.
+Since 1995, we have assisted hundreds of domestic violence and sexual assault survivors and their children.

-Action Statement
+Our Action Statement

 Safe Space will fulfill its mission by:

-1. Providing and developing supportive services to meet the needs of adult and child victims of domestic violence and sexual assault.
+1. Providing and developing supportive services to meet the needs of adult and child survivors of domestic violence and sexual assault.
 These services include safe housing, court advocacy, system advocacy, and individual and group counseling.

 2. Creating awareness of domestic violence and sexual assault through community presentations and professional training focused on the causes and effects of violence, the prevention of the intergenerational cycle of violence, and the services available to the community.